 4. Physical Illness vs. Physical Health

-Stress is a major cause of illness (see The Biology of Belief by Dr. Bruce Lipton).
+The Biology of Belief by Dr. Bruce Lipton).
 When we live our lives disconnected from ourselves -- not listening to and taking loving care of our feelings -- and disconnected from our personal source of guidance, love and comfort, we cannot manage stress well.
-Self-abandonment itself causes much anxiety and stress, which activates the fight-or-flight response and negatively affects ourimmune system.
+Self-abandonment itself causes much anxiety and stress, which activates the fight-or-flight response and negatively affects our

 There is some indication, according to Malcolm Gladwell in Outliers, that people who live in connected communities are far healthier than those who live in a more isolated way.
 Connection with self and others is vital for good health.